gsyates1/ha-roborock-control-panel/instructions.md

 ### Handling Multiple Vacuums

 The basic functionality is in the scripts to suport two vacuums.
-(In theory more can be added, but it will take a bit more work that listed here.)
+(In theory more can be added, but it will take a bit more work that listed here.
+Just follow the same pattern.)

 **NOTE: Make sure your first vacuum control panel is working before adding the second vacuum because you will be copying the dashboard.**